exercism/pharo-smalltalk/docs/INSTALLATION.md

 found on the [Pharo.org](http://pharo.org/) website can be downloaded directly [here](https://files.pharo.org/pharo-launcher/windows).
 Run the downloaded installer to install the Pharo Launcher.

 Run the Pharo launcher.
 On the left of the window will be various templates of Pharo images that can be downloaded.
-For Exercism exercises Pharo 6.1 32-bit (stable) is recommended.
+For Exercism exercises Pharo 7.0 32-bit (development version) is recommended.
 It can be found under the Official Distributions heading in the Templates tree.
-Click to hightlight an image template, then click the create image icon at the top middle (an orange star shape), and give it a name.
+Click to highlight an image template, then click the create image icon at the top middle (an orange cog shape), and give it a name.
 Once the template is downloaded it will appear on the right in the Existing Images table.
 Click to highlight your image in the table, then click the launch button at the top right (a green _play_ arrow).